| Content is useless unless it is optimized for the search

 given links to more specific pages about cardio topics.
 Search engine spiders like the three-tier structure too.

 It means they do not have to dig through layers and levels of useless links.
+There is even more to content than finding profitable

 keywords and structuring your site into easy-to-navigate tiers.
 You must optimize every page on your website to